RAF North Coates

-World War I
+First World War

 The camp at North Coates Fitties was opened by the army in 1914 and occupied by men of the Lincolnshire Regiment.
 In 1916 it was converted into a forward landing ground for aircraft from the Royal Flying Corps' No. 33 (Home Defence) Squadron, based at Brattleby, and tasked with coastal patrols in North Lincolnshire.
 From October 1918 it was occupied by No. 248 Squadron RAF, but after the armistice the airfield was gradually run down and eventually closed in March 1919, and the land was returned to its original owner.

 Inter-war period

-The site was reacquired in 1926 to serve as a base for aircraft using the bombing range at nearby Donna Nook, and designated No. 2 Armament Practice Camp.
-The station also served as a training facility for observers and air gunners from 1936 up until the beginning of World War II.
+The site was reacquired in 1926 to serve as a base for aircraft using the bombing range at nearby Donna Nook, and designated No. 2 Armament Practice Camp RAF.
+The station also served as a training facility for observers and air gunners from 1936 up until the beginning of the Second World War.

-World War II
+Second World War

 Following the declaration of war on 3 September 1939, the training units were transferred elsewhere, and No. 2 Recruit Training Pool was formed at the airfield, followed by the Ground Defence Gunnery School in November.

+Coastal Command

 In February 1940 the station was transferred to No. 16 Group, Coastal Command, and was first occupied by No.'s 235, 236 and 248 Squadrons, flying the Blenheim in both bomber and long-range fighter variants, until April 1940.
-North Coates was then occupied by a number of Coastal Command squadrons over the next two years, mostly RAF, but including Fleet Air Arm and Royal Canadian Air Force units, flying a variety of aircraft, mainly Beaufort and Hudson light bombers, but also Hampden and Swordfish torpedo bombers, Avro Anson reconnaissance aircraft and Maryland light bombers.
+North Coates was then occupied by a number of Coastal Command squadrons over the next two years, mostly RAF, but including Fleet Air Arm and Royal Canadian Air Force units, flying a variety of aircraft, mainly Bristol Beaufort torpedo bombers and Lockheed Hudson light bombers, but also Handley Page Hampden medium bombers and Fairey Swordfish torpedo bombers, Avro Anson reconnaissance aircraft and Martin Maryland light bombers.

 North Coates Strike Wing

-In September 1942 it became the base for the North Coates Strike Wing formed from 143, 236 and 254 Squadrons, flying the Beaufighter in the heavy fighter, bomber and "Torbeau" torpedo bomber variants, to attack enemy shipping in the North Sea.
+In September 1942 it became the base for the North Coates Strike Wing formed from 143, 236 and 254 Squadrons, flying the Bristol Beaufighter as a heavy fighter, bomber and "Torbeau" torpedo bomber variants, to attack enemy shipping in the North Sea.
 The first operation of the Strike Wing took place on 20 November 1942 when Beaufighters from 236 and 254 Squadrons took off to attack a convoy of twelve to sixteen ships heading towards Rotterdam.
-The weather was poor, the squadrons lost contact with each other and the convoy was protected by Fw 190 fighters.
+The weather was poor, the squadrons lost contact with each other and the convoy was protected by Focke-Wulf Fw 190 fighters.
 Only three enemy ships were damaged but three Beaufighters were shot down and four so badly damaged that they crashed or made forced landings.
 The Strike Wing was promptly withdrawn from service for intensive training, during which time, between November 1942 and early 1943, the east-west concrete runway was laid.